githubtraining/training-manual/docs/app_Day_1_activities.md

 1. See what image they have chosen by clicking 'files changed', and then 'view'.
 1. Edit the file, either in the browser or locally, to add a line with your caption.
 (Please do not erase work that others have added to this file.)
     - If you are working locally, you will need to check out to the branch.
-    - Make sure you have all of the remote changes updated in your local repository: `git pull`.
+    - Make sure you have all the remote changes updated in your local repository: `git pull`.
     - Look for the name of the branch in the pull request, and check out to that branch locally: `git switch BRANCHNAME`.
 1. Save the changes, and commit the file.
     - If you are working locally, push the changes up to the remote: `git push`.